 The daily recommended dose of zinc is 12 mg for women and 15 mg for men.
 In some cases, your doctor may recommend for you to take more than this daily.
 Speak with your doctor about adding a zinc supplement to your diabetes care plan.
 Zinc lozenges, particularly in the form of zinc gluconate, are a good source of zinc because they are readily absorbable.

 Do you take zinc for diabetes treatment?
 What other supplements do you find help you control your diabetes?
-Share your experience in the comments section below.
+Share your experience with zinc benefits in the comments section below.